Nibiru cataclysm: Hercolubus

 In 1999, New Age author V. M. Rabolú (1926–2000) wrote in Hercolubus or Red Planet that Barnard's Star is actually a planet known to the ancients as Hercolubus, which purportedly came dangerously close to Earth in the past, destroying Atlantis, and will come close to Earth again.
 Lieder subsequently used Rabolú's ideas to bolster her claims.

-Barnard's Star has been directly measured to be 5.98 ± 0.003 light years (56.6 Pm) from Earth.
-While it is approaching Earth, Barnard's Star will not make its closest approach to the Sun until around AD 11,700, when it will approach to within some 3.8 light-years.
+Barnard's Star has been directly measured to be 5.98 ly.
+While it is approaching Earth, Barnard's Star will not make its closest approach to the Sun until around AD 11,700, when it will approach to within some 3.8 ly.
 This is only slightly closer than the closest star to the Sun (Proxima Centauri) lies today.

 Nemesis

 Believers in Planet X/Nibiru have often confused it with Nemesis, a hypothetical star first proposed by physicist Richard A. Muller.
 In 1984, Muller postulated that mass extinctions were not random, but appeared to occur in the fossil record with a loose periodicity that ranged from 26 to 34 million years.
 He attributed this supposed pattern to a heretofore undetected companion to the Sun, either a dim red dwarf or a brown dwarf, lying in an elliptical, 26-million-year orbit.
 This object, which he named Nemesis, would, once every 26 million years, pass through the Oort cloud, the shell of over a trillion icy objects believed to be the source of long-period comets that orbit at thousands of times Pluto's distance from the Sun.
 Nemesis's gravity would then disturb the comets' orbits and send them into the inner Solar System, causing Earth to be bombarded.
 However, to date no direct evidence of Nemesis has been found.
 Though the idea of Nemesis appears similar to the Nibiru cataclysm, they are, in fact, very different, as Nemesis, if it existed, would have an orbital period thousands of times longer, and would never come near Earth itself.